104.2. Explore the butler repository#

 Warning: The

-module used below is being deprecated, but the functionality toqueryDatasetTypes
+butler.registrymodule used below is being deprecated, but the functionality toqueryDatasetTypeswill be made available elsewhere.

 Warning: The

-function returns every type that has ever been named or defined, and is not a list of dataset types that are currently populated and available.
+queryDatasetTypesfunction returns every type that has ever been named or defined, and is not a list of dataset types that are currently populated and available.

 # butler.registry.queryDatasetTypes()

-Option to print only the dataset types with coadd
+Option to print only the dataset types with coadd in their name.

 # butler.registry.queryDatasetTypes('*coadd*')

-Option to print the dataset types with map
+Option to print the dataset types with map in their name.

 # butler.registry.queryDatasetTypes('*map*')

-Option to print the dataset types with object
+Option to print the dataset types with object in their name.

 # butler.registry.queryDatasetTypes('*object*')